9 Retail Venture Capital Firms for Your Startup

 Image of Miroma Ventures - Top VCs in Retail

-Miroma Ventures is the investment arm of The Miroma Group, primarily backing growth-stage consumer brands and media platforms.
-They focus on companies that are shaping modern consumer habits and media consumption.
+Miroma Ventures is the Los Angeles-based investment arm of The Miroma Group.
+The firm primarily invests in growth-stage consumer brands and media platforms.

 • Founded: 2010

-• Notable portfolio companies: Pinterest, Hyperice, Just Water, and ClassPass
+• Notable portfolio companies: Pinterest, Hyperice, Just Water, ClassPass, Cedar

 • Portfolio size: 25 investments